Lawn Questions & Answers

 A. Japanese beetle adults do develop from Japanese beetle grubs.
 The adults can fly into your landscape from neighboring properties that do not treat to control grubs.
 Insecticide treatments can be effective in reducing beetle feeding activity.

-Q. I have a 10 year old tree I planed when I moved into my new home.
-The tree has just started to decline and lose its leaves.
+Q. I have a 10 year old tree I planted when I moved into my new home.
+The tree has started to decline and lose its leaves.